Bunching and Taxing Multidimensional Skills: Positive Economy

-The proof is in Appendix \ref{p:equilibrium_transport}.
-We use Lemma \ref{c:equilibrium_transport} to characterize the equilibrium assignment and equilibrium wages.\footnote{We note that a transport problem with two identical worker distributions $F_x$ with unit mass equal for each role is equivalent to a transport problem with a single worker distribution $\Phi_x$ with mass equal to two (Appendix \ref{a:symmetrize}).} We solve the primal problem (\ref{e:assignment2}) to characterize the equilibrium assignment function and the dual problem (\ref{e:pp_dual}) to characterize wages $w$ and firm value $\Omega$.

-\textbf{Equilibrium Characterization}.
-We observe that solving for the equilibrium assignment in the positive economy follows the same steps as solving for the planner assignment in Section \ref{s:planner_assignment}.
-It thus follows from Proposition \ref{prop:p_assignment} that the equilibrium features self-matching between workers and coworkers, and positive sorting between team quality and firm project values.
+We note that solving for the equilibrium assignment in the positive economy follows the same steps as solving for the planner assignment (\ref{e:assignment}) in Section \ref{s:planner_assignment}.
+It follows from Proposition \ref{prop:p_assignment} that the equilibrium features self-sorting between workers and coworkers, and positive sorting between team quality and firm project values.

-To characterize wages and firm values, we use Lemma \ref{c:equilibrium_transport} and solve the dual transportation problem.
+In order to characterize wages and firm values, we solve the dual transport problem.
 Since the surplus is negative for any triplet in equilibrium, $S(x_1,x_2,z) \leq 0$, and since the aggregate resource constraint (\ref{e:resource_constraint}), the government budget constraint and the household budget constraints hold in equilibrium, the surplus equals zero almost everywhere with respect to the equilibrium assignment, so $w(x_1) + w(x_2) + \Omega(z) = y(x_1,x_2,z)$.
-Firm output is distributed to its owner and to its workers.
-We use this condition to establish properties of the firm value function and the wage schedule.
+Output is distributed to the owner and to the workers.
+We use this condition to establish further properties of the firm value function and the wage schedule in \Cref{a:wage_effective}.

-We first note that wages are only a function of effective worker skills $X = x^2_c + x^2_m$, and we define $h(X)$, the firm's total wage bill, as $h(X) :=2w(x)$.
-By applying standard arguments from optimal transport, wages are convex in effective skill $X$, so small differences in effective worker skill translate into increasingly large differences in worker earnings, and the firm value function is the Legendre transform of the wage bill, $\Omega = h^*$.
+In \Cref{a:wage_effective}, we first note that wages are only a function of effective worker skills $X = x^2_c + x^2_m$, and we define $h(X)$, the firm's total wage bill, as $h(X) =2w(x)$.
+By applying standard arguments from optimal transport, wages are convex in effective worker skill $X$.
+In other words, small differences in effective worker skill translate into increasingly large differences in earnings.\footnote{The hedonic pricing condition $z = h'(X)$ delivers superstar effects in our model as well as a number of other assignment models (see, for example, \citet{Rosen:1981}, \citet{Gabaix:2008}, \citet{Tervio:2008}, \citet{Scheuer:2017}, and \citet{BTZ:2021}).} Moreover, the firm value function is the Legendre transform of the wage bill, $\Omega = h^*$.
 As a result, $h(X) + h^*(z) = z X$.
-The derivation of these properties is presented in \Cref{a:wage_effective}.